“Wherever you are, be there totally.” Eckhart Tolle

 This has become the basis of many programs that treat mental health disorders such as those mentioned; addiction, anxiety, depression, and other stress-related issues.
 Mindfulness practice has been well-received and utilized in places such as schools, prisons, hospitals, veterans’ centers, and substance abuse treatment centers.

-Research has shown that practicing mindfulness brings many positive changes in both the body and the mind.
-Mindfulness helps to relieve worry as well as improve stress-related physical problems in the body.
+Research has shown that practicing mindfulness brings many positive emotions and changes in both the body and the mind.
+Mindfulness helps to relieve worry as well as improve stress-related physical health problems in the body.

-When it comes to mindfulness-based addiction treatment programming there is also strong evidence to validate its usefulness.
-From helping to slow and stop the racing minds to allowing the mind to calm in order to make thoughtful, clear decisions, those individuals who have used mindfulness as part of a comprehensive addiction treatment program have found peace of mind.
+When it comes to mindfulness-based addiction treatment programming there is also strong evidence to validate its usefulness as an effective treatment.
+From helping to slow and stop the racing minds to allowing the mind to calm in order to make thoughtful, clear decisions, those individuals who have used mindfulness as part of a comprehensive program for the treatment of addiction and mental health issues have found peace of mind.

 For many with addiction issues, they have become accustomed to operating in full flight or fight mode.
 Flight or fight mode is our body’s response to stressful situations.
 Years ago before our times of modern conveniences, our bodies’ endocrine systems would produce high amounts of adrenaline and cortisol—both hormones which produce a burst of energy.
 This was needed in the days long ago where real-life threats were part of daily life.